spiral/docs/components/entity.md

 ```

 ## Entity Fields
 Every entity must work with a set of mocked up fields.
-These fields can be represented as an associated array and stored in the property "fields".
+These fields are represented as an associated array and stored in the property "fields".
 Knowing this, we can create a simple entity used to mock up some data array:

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity